Swiss Code of Obligations

+The code of obligations is a portion of the private law (SR/RS 2) of the internal Swiss law.
+It is also known by its full name as Federal Act on the Amendment of the Swiss Civil Code (Part Five: The Code of Obligations).

 Swiss law is often used to regulate international contracts, as it is deemed neutral with respect to the parties.
-It is no. 220 in the Swiss Official Compilation of Federal Legislation.

 History

 In Switzerland, private law was originally left to the individual Swiss cantons, which enacted codifications such as the Zurich Law of Obligations of 1855.

 In 1864, the Bernese jurist Walther Munzinger was assigned a task to draft a unified code of obligations.
 This early project came to nothing, as it was not yet considered to fall under federal jurisdiction.
-Four years later, the Federal Council agreed to the unification of the law of obligations, and Munzinger was put in charge of thee effort.
+Four years later, the Federal Council agreed to the unification of the law of obligations, and Munzinger was put in charge of the effort.
 After Munzinger's death in 1873, the project fell to Heinrich Fick.

 The earliest version of the Code of Obligations was adopted in 1881, and came into force on 1 January 1883.
 Munzinger, the main drafter of the 1881 Code, was influenced by the Dresdner Draft and the work of Johann Caspar Bluntschli.

 The current Code of Obligations was adopted on 30 March 1911, becoming the fifth book of the Swiss Civil Code.
 Changes enacted in 1911 are relatively minor, mostly reflecting the influence of the German Civil Code.
 The Code of Obligations was drafted in a strikingly understandable style, without many instances of abstract legal terminology, so that it could be readily understood by the common population.

 Company law was subsequently revised in 1938, and the law regulating contracts of employment in 1972.
-The Code was revised in 2011, so that in the future requirements for book-keeping and accounting will not depend on a company's legal form, but on its financial size.
+The Code was revised in 2011 so that, moving forward, requirements for bookkeeping and accounting would be based on a company’s financial size rather than its legal form.